| Grimes County Sponsor | |

 Economy:

-Agriculture has continued to be the preeminent economic activity in Grimes County but has undergone several transformations in the twentieth century
+Agriculture has continued to be the preeminent economic activity in Grimes County but has undergone several transformations in the twentieth century.

-Agriculture remains a major portion of the local economy with
+Agriculture remains a major portion

-beef cattle, dairy farming, hogs, sheep and other ranching.
-Cotton
+of the local economy with beef cattle, dairy farming, hogs, sheep and other

-other crops took over.
+importance, other crops took over.
 While a diverse number of crops have been

-grown, crop farming has not been a large percentage of the economy
+grown, crop farming has not been a large percentage of the economy in the county.

 Organizations & Groups